DamianB-BitFlipper/tezos-warranty/README.md

 # Warranty NFTs

+Deployed live on the Florence testnet at address: `KT1U73CJBmBqsnQBoiZ9LCoz4Szi7vxrqBhb`

 ## Problem Statement

 Many consumer products come with warranties against manufacturing and regular-use defects.
 Warranties are only granted when sold through an authorized dealer or store and oftentimes are valid only for a specified time.